How the Heart Works

 Capillaries in the lungs also remove carbon dioxide from your blood so that your lungs can breathe the carbon dioxide out into the air.

-Your Heart's Electrical System
+Your Heart's Electrical System - How the Heart Works

 Your heart's electrical system controls all the events that occur when your heart pumps blood.
 The electrical system also is called the cardiac conduction system.
 If you've ever seen the heart test called an EKG (electrocardiogram), you've seen a graphical picture of the heart's electrical activity.